EU 1169/2011 · Compliance guide

 - What are the 14 EU allergens?

 - Celery, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, peanuts, sesame, soya, sulphites (>10 mg/kg), tree nuts, and gluten-containing cereals (wheat, rye, barley, oats, spelt, kamut).
+See each in detail above.

 - Do restaurants have to declare allergens in menus?

 - Yes.
 Under EU Regulation 1169/2011, food businesses must provide accurate allergen information for every dish sold, whether the menu is printed, digital, or read out by staff.
+Crumb's menu service keeps QR, PDF, and staff sheets in sync automatically.

 - What is EU Regulation 1169/2011?